 Speaking at a Council meeting

-Following Government guidance on measures to reduce the transmission of coronavirus (COVID-19), we will be live webcasting our committee meetings and you are welcome to view and listen to the discussion.
+Members of the public are welcome to attend our committee meetings and listen to the discussions.
+We are now live webcasting our committee meetings which means you are also able to view the webcast from your home or using any mobile device connected to the internet.
 The link to each webcast will be available on the meeting webpage, but you can also access them on the Somerset West and Taunton webcasting website.

 Guidelines to follow